khonsulabs/muse/guide/src/reference/pattern-matching.md

 ## Pattern

-A pattern can one one of four kinds:
+A pattern can one one of these kinds:

 - Wildcard: `_` will match any value.
 - Named wildcard: Any identifier
 - Remaining Wildcard: `...` will match all remaining elements in a collection/
+- An expression comparison: A comparison operator followed by an expression.
 - Tuple pattern: A comma separated list of patterns enclosed in parentheses.
 - List pattern: A comma separated list of patterns enclosed in square brackets.